yestyle/whispersystems.org/_posts/2014-01-13-android-contacts-the-social-graph-collider.md

 Android contacts app to identify contacts with registered TextSecure or RedPhone compliant clients ([woot!
 CyanogenMod](https://whispersystems.org/blog/cyanogen-integration/)) and provide a small button or something to invite those who are without clients.
+All of this is possible, but none of it would be responsible.

+If Twitter and Open Whisper Systems were to integrate their apps with the Android contacts app, any app with *READ_CONTACTS* permission would have access to the map of OWS users to Twitter handles.
+Add Facebook into the loop and you have legal names associated with Twitter handles associated with the phone numbers of OWS users.

 The situation with Android's [Calendar Provider](https://developer.android.com/guide/topics/providers/calendar-provider.html) is very similar and I think we're missing out on some cool things there too.